trofimchuk-t/nodejs-monorepo-template/README.md

 ### Prerequisites

 Follow [these instructions](https://docs.volta.sh/guide/getting-started) to install Volta.
 Volta manages Node and Yarn versions automatically.

+You should have a connection to a MongoDB database.
+You can use a local MongoDB instance or a cloud-based service like MongoDB Atlas.

+Create a `config.env` file (based on `config.env.template`) in the server app and replace the `MONGO_URI` value with your MongoDB connection string.

 ### Install dependencies and run the app: